 - That this fullness of God overflow in daily acts of love so that people might see your good deeds and give glory to your Father in heaven.

 - That you be women of the Book, who love and study and obey the Bible in every area of its teaching.
-That meditation on Biblical truth be the source of hope and faith.
+That meditation on biblical truth be the source of your hope and faith.
 And that you continue to grow in understanding through all the chapters of your life, never thinking that study and growth are only for others.